peteburtis/HIPWebApp/Readme.md

 ## Usage

-First, make a subclass of `WebApp`.
+First, make a class that implements `WebApp`.
 The only hard requirements are a string identifier for logging (`appIdentifier`) and an initial URL.

 ```swift